sohail-aspose/aspose-blog/content/Aspose.Blog/2020-06-08-find-and-update-text-or-image-layers-in-psd-files-using-csharp/index.md

 ---
-title: 'Find Layers and Update Layer's Text or Image in Photoshop Files using C#'
+title: "Find Layers and Update Layer's Text or Image in Photoshop Files using C#"
 seoTitle: "C# Update Text and Image in Photoshop Layers (PSD)"
 description: "Find layer and update the layer's text and image in Photoshop PSD files using C# or VB.NET.
 Find PSD layers by name and update the layer's content using C#."
 date: Mon, 08 Jun 2020 17:23:47 +0000